Climate Action & Biodiversity Group

 We feel that the environment and climate change should not be treated as political issues-they are key issues which should be factored in at all levels of decision making in Gedling Borough Council.

-1. Few people in the scientific community would now dispute that there is a climate crisis and that its origins are man-made.
+We would be grateful if you could read and respond to the following questions:1.
+Few people in the scientific community would now dispute that there is a climate crisis and that its origins are man-made.
 Flooding is becoming much more likely, not just in the Trent floodplain, but also in terms of run-off from higher land into residential areas.
 How should we deal with these issues?

 2. Traffic volumes have increased rapidly in the last 10 years, including on the A612 through the centre of Burton Joyce where school children walk daily.
 The Burton Joyce Climate Action Group are promoting a local campaign to reduce the speed limit in line with "20's Plenty".
 Do you support this?